Chapter 03 - Metamorphosis

 "And if it isn't little Addison Sloan all grown up and still short.
 Last time I saw your old man, he couldn't stop bragging about you going to that fancy school," Travis says and pulls Addison into a hug.

 "Yale.
-That fancy school was Yale," Addison corrects, awkwardly patting Travis on the back.
-She didn't have a problem with Travis, she just didn't like him.
+That fancy school was Yale," Addison correct, awkwardly patting Travis on the back.
+She didn't have a problem with Travis.
+She just didn't like him.
 She moves to stand beside Sam.

 "Sorry, I'm late for the dance," Travis says, sitting back down at the table.
 "Thanks for helping out an old man.
 I'm a little, uh, shorthanded.
 So, you track down Montgomery?"